 Lessee shall not use the Premises as living or overnight sleeping quarters.

 Lessee shall not use the Premises for non-aeronautical purposes without the prior written consent of the City, provided that Lessee shall at all times comply, and cause invitees to materially comply with the FAA’s Policy on the Non-Aeronautical Use of Airport Hangars, 81 Fed.
 Reg.
 38906 (June 15, 2016), as it may be amended.
+A LOT of administrative actions to ensure compliance, Can these be reworded to remove some of all of the written concents from the city?

 Lessee shall not place waste materials on the Airport or dispose of such materials in violation of any federal, state, or local laws, rules, regulations, or orders.

 Lessee shall not conduct any commercial activity or business at, on, or from the Premises without the prior written consent of the City, provided that, as a condition of such consent, Lessee shall comply with the Airport’s Minimum Standards (as defined herein) and any other conditions, limitations, or terms the City may reasonably require.
+Specify that subleasing of a hangar is not a commercial activity.
+IF we want to make subleasing a commercial activity we will need to revise the minimum standards.

 Lessee shall not sell or store aviation fuel, parts, oils, or any other products or services from or on the Premises without the prior written consent of the City.
+Call out quantity restrictions or owners will be out of compliance for having a quart of oil in the hangar, for example quantities for personal use (case of oil).
+Maybe even just reference the Advisory circular if you wanted to reference the FAA advisory circle.

 Lessee shall not store any motor vehicles on the Premises without the prior written consent of the City.
+Language needs reiterate primarily aeronautical, allow for transitory storage of motor vehicles, no permanent parking permitted

 Lessee shall not wash any aircraft, motor vehicles, or equipment on the Premises without the City’s prior written consent, which the City may grant, condition, or withhold in its sole discretion.
+Reword to stress that contaminants cannot make it into the water system as per the SWPPP, goal to keep contaminants out of storm drain.
+Use organic materials, dry wash

 Lessee shall not store on the Premises equipment, materials, or containers, unless used in conjunction with the Permitted Uses, nor shall Lessee store any equipment or materials of any kind on the Premises which is unsightly or inconsistent with Lessee’s maintenance obligations hereunder.